 The University of Oregon ASHRAE Student Branch was established in Spring 1999, under the sponsorship of the Oregon ASHRAE Chapter.
 We are the first student chapter in the state, and our membership is primarily comprised of architecture students.
 Through branch activities, we seek to understand the integration of environmental systems, the codes and standards related to produce energy-efficient, healthy, and comfortable environments, and we want to participate in the networking and career opportunities that can help us to design better buildings.
 Understanding the processes by which architectural and engineering professions can work together is a critical goal of this branch.

 IIDA is a professional organization dedicated to commercial interior designers.
-Here, at the University of Oregon Campus Center, we strive to promote the interior design profession, connect students with their peers and professionals, and prepare future interior designers for the transition from school to the profession.
-Through involvement with IIDA, emerging professionals have the opportunity to participate in various events such as: networking opportunities, guest speakers, design charrettes, project tours and much more.
+At the University of Oregon, our student chapter strives to promote the interior design profession, connect students with their peers and professionals, and prepare future interior designers for the transition from school to the profession.
+Through involvement with IIDA, emerging professionals can participate in various events such as: networking opportunities, guest speakers, design charrettes, project tours and much more.

 LiveMove's mission is to promote healthy, sustainable communities by integrating transportation and livability through collaboration, education, research, and outreach.
 We bring together undergraduate and graduate students from a variety of backgrounds and disciplines to focus on the planning and design of transportation systems.
 We offer opportunities to collaborate on planning and design projects, to gain leadership skills, to bring in high-profile guest speakers, and to network.
 LiveMove receives generous funding through a grant from the National Institute for Transportation and Communities (NITC) to support University students to attend educational conferences, workshops, or seminars to enhance their understanding of transportation-related issues.